DhananjaiH/site/index.md

 -  How can Human-Computer Interaction evolve such that the focus is more on "human" than "computer"?
 - How can Personal Computing be designed such that it can avail widespread access to information [technology] (besides engineers and scientists)

-After discussing and refining the domain some more with the group, and getting some additional feedback and viewpoints, I was most excited about delving deeper into the following research questions
+After discussing and refining the domain some more with the group, and getting some additional feedback and viewpoints, I was most excited about delving deeper into the following research questions:

-Resulting research questions:
 - In the 28 years since, how has HCI evolved & how did it diverge from the vision of ubiquitous computing as proposed by the Researchers at XEROX PARC?
 - Since the beginning of the personal computer, how has Information/Technology been accessible to individuals with disabilities (as well as other socio-economic groups/communities)?
 - In the next 10-30 years, how will HCI design evolve to better serve people from different socio-economic groups, and differently-abled communities, so that everyone may enjoy the same level of benefit afforded by computers?